-In this post, I’ll show you how to build this DIY Modern Console Cabinet!
+In this post, I’ll show you how to build this DIY Modern Sideboard Cabinet!

-This piece would be perfect for a media cabinet, TV stand, or as a console in a dining room.
+This piece would be perfect for a media cabinet, TV stand, or as a sideboard in a dining room.
 It’s got plenty of storage behind those doors!

 I achieved this by adding an inset frame between the top and the body of the cabinet.
 You’ll see what I mean in the video and tutorial…so let’s just dive right in, shall we?

 If you’re interested in other console or storage cabinet projects, check these out:

 I’ve got the video for you right here with the plans and tutorial below: